 What Will Be Included in Your Office Build-Out Costs?

-Budgets for office build-out projects are broken down into five major categories: hard costs, soft costs, contingency budget, and project management fees and vendor costs.
-First, let’s understand the difference between hard and soft costs.
+Budgets for office build-out projects are broken down into five major categories: hard costs, soft costs, owner’s contingency, project management fees, and vendor costs.

 - Framing and drywall